AnonymouX47/term-image/docs/source/api/renderable.rst

    :term:`Render class`\ -specific render data.

-   If this is a class, it defines the render data of the render class defining this attribute.
+   If this is a class, it must be a subclass of :py:class:`RenderData.Namespace` that **has fields** and **has NOT been associated** with a render class.
+It defines the render data of the render class defining this attribute.

    An instance of this class (``_Data_``), is contained in any :py:class:`RenderData` instance associated [#rd1]_ with the render class defining this attribute or any